viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 - `robot`: The Viam robot to provision
 - `viam`: The Viam SDK instance
 - `mainPart`: The main robot part
 - `hotspotPrefix`: The SSID prefix for the robot's hotspot.
-This prefix must match the prefix you set in the viam-default.json.
+This prefix **must match** the prefix you set in the viam-defaults.json.
 - `hotspotPassword`: The password for the robot's hotspot.
-This password must match the password you set in the viam-default.json.
+This password **must match** the password you set in the viam-defaults.json.

 ### HotspotProvisioningResult
 Contains the result of the provisioning attempt: